LinuxNerd14/JBD8-16/README.md

 3. 2 NES contoller ports
 4. SD Card??
 (Many compicated issues with this one)
 5. Better display or VGA output

+Thank you [Brian Dean](https://github.com/NonzeroCornet) for your contributions to the software.